cloudmesh/cloudmesh-cc/MANUAL.md

 ### Option 3: Upload via the Python API

-As we use a REST service, we can also easily upload the workflow through a Python enabled REST call. qWe will use Python requests to demonstrate this upload feature.
+As we use a REST service, we can also easily upload the workflow through a Python enabled REST call.
+We will use Python requests to demonstrate this upload feature.

 ```python